abhilashreddychitiki/banking-microservices-system/README.md

 ## Development

 Each service can be developed and run independently.
 Refer to the README in each service directory for specific instructions.

+## Live Demo

+A live demo of the system is available at [https://banking-microservices-demo.up.railway.app](https://banking-microservices-demo.up.railway.app).

+For more information about the demo, including test credentials and available features, see [DEMO.md](DEMO.md).

 ## Production Deployment